-Standard Concepts and Competencies Supportive Practices 16.2 K.B Identify similarities and differences between self and others.
-The learner will: Understand each person has a set of unique characteristics.
-Create drawings of people (including self-portraits) depicting body parts, clothing, and other physical characteristics.
+Standard Concepts and Competencies Supportive Practices 16.2 1.B The learner will: The adult will: Recognize and tolerate the uniqueness of all people in all situations.
+Understand each person has a set of unique characteristics.
 Label personal characteristics.
 Discuss similarities and differences between self and others.
 Understand family structures differ from one family to another.
 Understand thoughts and feelings of others may differ from own.
-Demonstrate respect for children's differences in thoughts and feelings).
-The adult will: Model and promote strategies that embrace individual and family diversity.
+Demonstrate respect for children's differences (e.g., including differences Model and promote strategies that embrace individual and family diversity.
 Provide opportunities to discuss and compare personal traits among members of the class.
 Encourage family members to volunteer or share information, materials, and activities that reflect home cultures.
-Include multicultural materials, especially those relevant to the cultures within the class.
-Display pictures/posters depicting students/families of different races, cultures, ages, and abilities.
-Explicitly discuss points of difference in thoughts and feelings.
+Include multicultural materials, especially those relevant to the cultures within the class (e.g., skin-tone crayons, books, dolls, music, dress-up clothing and props, posters).
+Read and discuss text showing students/families of different races, cultures, ages, abilities, and family structure. in thoughts and feelings). • Explicitly discuss points of difference in thoughts and feelings.